helidon-io/helidon/docs/mp/data.md

 The Helidon Data Repository supports Jakarta Persistence and major providers such as EclipseLink and Hibernate.

+> [!NOTE]
+> Helidon Data Repository is a preview feature.
+It is ready for production use, but its APIs may change without the usual deprecation process.
+This feature will be backward compatible within a major version of Helidon.

 ## Maven Coordinates

 To enable Data Repository, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../about/managing-dependencies.md)).